 PROTOTYPE is an annual festival of opera-theatre and music-theatre works by pioneering artists from New York City and around the world, co-produced by Beth Morrison Projects and HERE.
-The fifth anniversary season in 2017 showcases the full range of operatic expression across seven featured presentations, from chamber opera to music-theatre to multimedia productions to staged song cycles to genre-blending cabaret: evidence of why Opera News declared PROTOTYPE “a major leader in opera theatre for the twenty-first century," and The New York Times proclaimed "this vibrant festival becomes more central to the future of opera with every passing year.”
+The sixth season in 2018 showcases the full range of operatic expression across seven featured presentations, from chamber opera to music-theatre to multimedia productions to staged song cycles to genre-blending cabaret: evidence of why Opera News declared PROTOTYPE “a major leader in opera theatre for the twenty-first century," and The New York Times proclaimed "this vibrant festival becomes more central to the future of opera with every passing year.”

 The Joyce Theater’s American Dance Platform